 Who complains the loudest that Bank On Yourself-type policies pay too much commission?
 Often stockbrokers and financial planners.
 They claim that high commissions are the only reason agents sell these policies.

 Nope.
-The reality is that those whining money managers are actually making up to ten times as much off your business as Bank On Yourself Advisors!
+The reality is that those whining money managers are actually making up to ten times as much off your business as Bank On Yourself Professionals!
 Let’s compare: Assume you put $10,000 per year for thirty years into a Bank On Yourself-type policy and the very same amount into an investment account.

 According to those financial planners and experts, the agent who sold you the policy would earn about $10,000 commission in the first year and a small commission each year after that.